Larry Nelson, Professor

 - Society for the Study of Emerging Adulthood

 - International Society for the Study of Behavioral Development

 - Society for Research in Child Development

 - Nelson, L. (2018).
 Moving toward and away from others: Social orientations in emerging adulthood.
-In Journal of Applied Developmental Psychology (pp. 66-76).
+Journal of Applied Developmental Psychology, 58, 66-76.

 - Nelson, L. (forthcoming).
 Helicopter parenting, parental control, and moral development during emerging adulthood.
-Oxford Handbook of Parenting and Moral Development.
+In Oxford Handbook of Parenting and Moral Development.
+Oxford University Press.

 - Walker, L., Son, D., & Nelson, L. (2017).
 A Longitudinal Growth Mixture Model of Child Disclosure to Parents Across Adolescence.
 In Journal of Family Psychology.
 American Psychological Association.

 - Walker, L., & Nelson, L. (2017).
 Flourishing in emerging adulthood: Positive development during the third decade of life. .

 - Nelson, L., & Coyne, S. (2016).
 Withdrawing to a virtual world: Associations between subtypes of withdrawal, media use, and maladjustment in emerging adults.
 Developmental Psychology, 52, 933-942.

 - Nelson, L. (2015).
 Associations between Shyness and Internalizing and Externalizing Problems during Emerging Adulthood in China.
 Emerging Adulthood, 3, 364-367.